Written by Yoppie

 Black blood can look a little alarming, but it doesn’t always mean there’s anything wrong.
 This is usually just very old blood that has taken a long time to pass through your system, and therefore has oxidised to the degree that it has turned black - this can look similar to coffee grounds in appearance.

-You might also experience pink bloody discharge after sex, as sometimes intercourse can leave you with small tears in the vagina or cervix that heal on their own.
+You might also experience pink or bloody discharge after sex, as sometimes intercourse can leave you with small tears in the vagina or cervix that heal on their own.
 Blood from these tears mixes with fluid in your vagina, and leaves the body looking like pink discharge.
-However, it is important that you don’t ignore bleeding after sex as it can sometimes occur if theres a more sinister underlying cause like cervical cancer.
+However, it is important that you don’t ignore bleeding after sex as it can sometimes occur if there's a more sinister underlying cause like cervical cancer.

 Orange blood?!
 Yup.
 Probably the rarest of the colours, and not one that gets talked about a lot.
 Just as blood can mix with cervical fluid and appear pink, if you have an infection in the vagina it can mix with the coloured discharge and even look orange.
 Possible infections include bacterial vaginosis, or sexually transmitted diseases like chlamydia.
 If you also notice bad smelling discharge or vaginal itching alongside orange period blood, you should discuss your symptoms with your doctor to make sure everything is as it should be.